ismet-sancakli/flashCard/README.md

 # flashCard
-Words from French to English
+Word app from French to English